This gluten-free springtime version of fattoush salad is filled with a mix of fresh herbs, tender peas, crunchy radishes and gluten-free pita chips.

-How to make gluten-free fattoush salad:
+How to make a frisee salad:

 I use a bed of frisee lettuce as the base to which I add a generous amount of chives and mint.
 That’s topped with tender peas, paper thin slices of pink hued watermelon radishes and roughly broken chunks of toasted pita chips.
 These are the same chips from my Mediterranean Nachos just with a sprinkle of sumac instead of oregano.

-The dressing couldn’t easier either, just lemon juice, olive oil and a bit of yogurt.
+The dressing couldn’t be easier either, just lemon juice, olive oil and a bit of yogurt.
 It’s that little bit of creaminess from the yogurt I find really brings the entire thing together, making the crisp textures and flavors of spring shine through in every bite.

 Ingredients